NextCenturyCorporation/mcs-pipeline/README.md

 #### Script Overview

 The run_eval**.py scripts performs the following actions and may run them multiple times:
-* Start a Ray cluster based on the autoscaler/ray_MODULE_aws.yaml file
+* Start a Ray cluster based on the mako configs
 * Generates a list of scene files and rsyncs that to the head node
 * Rsync the following into the head node:
   * pipeline folder